 Due to the rapid rise in population and limitations on commercial development in surrounding communities, the amount of commercial buildings will more than double by 2020.
-Currently, as those from neighboring communities such as Alva, Bayshore and Buckingham.
+Currently, this community contains commercial outlets which accommodate the needs of its residents as well as those from neighboring communities such as Alva, Bayshore and Buckingham.
 Shopping areas in this community are concentrated along the SR 80 corridor with specific commercial nodes for higher intensity development to satisfy residents primary commercial needs.
 During the life of this plan, Fort Myers Shores will continue to develop a commercial/employment center for the adjacent communities.